slatedocs/slate/source/includes/sav/_schedule_a_visit_overview.md

 To learn more about state restrictions, please see our [states documentation](#states).

-To learn more about provider type restrictions, please see our provider types page.
+To learn more about provider type restrictions, please see our [provider types documentation](#provider-types).